KentThylstrupAdel/HomeLab/docs/04-ansible.md

 ---

+## Operational Playbooks

+As the homelab has matured, I've started building operational playbooks rather than focusing only on deployment.

+The current playbooks include:

+- `healthcheck.yml`
+  - Checks Ubuntu host health
+  - Verifies Kubernetes node readiness
+  - Checks Pod health
+  - Verifies Grafana availability
+  - Verifies Prometheus availability

+- `maintenance.yml`
+  - Runs a pre-maintenance health check
+  - Updates Ubuntu servers one at a time
+  - Reboots hosts if required
+  - Waits for the Kubernetes cluster to recover
+  - Runs a post-maintenance health check

+The goal is to build a repeatable maintenance workflow that can safely perform routine operational tasks.

+---

 ## REST API Automation

 Besides SSH-based automation, I've started using Ansible's uri module to interact with REST APIs.
 As part of the homelab I have created playbooks that: